mochimilk/tangerine-sunshine/_posts/2020-05-07-winter-triton-fest-2020.md

 ## Proposal

 I wanted to create a site that would allow students to explore and share all the events offered at Triton Fest without having to leave the site.
-To do this, I kept three things in mind.
+To do this, I kept three things in mind:

 * Create an experience that makes it easy for students to explore all the events without having to leave the site.
 * Make "location" and "date" easily "screen-shotable" so that students can share the event.